MicrosoftDocs/Viva/Viva/goals/mysql-integration.md

 ## Introduction to MySQL integration

-Viva Goals’ MySQL integration allows you to update your Objectives and Key Results (OKR) progress automatically depending on the data fetched from your MySQL database.
-For example, if you use MySQL databases to store information on the number of leads that is garnered from multiple sources, and you have an objective in Viva Goals for increasing the number of qualified leads by 40% every quarter.
+The Viva Goals MySQL integration allows you to update your Objectives and Key Results (OKR) progress automatically depending on the data fetched from your MySQL database.

+Let's take this example: you use MySQL databases to store information on leads from multiple sources.
+You also have an objective in Viva Goals for increasing the number of qualified leads by 40% every quarter.
 When you link this objective to the corresponding database in MySQL, the status of your OKR will be updated based on the data in your database.
 Viva Goals will automatically sync the values for you and chart your progress toward the goal, thus saving time while keeping your OKRs current.

-## How to enable the MySQL integration?
+## How to enable the MySQL integration

 Admins can perform the following steps to enable this integration: